-- To develop well-prepared dental hygiene professionals who deliver quality care regardless of cultural diversity. - To provide an environment which facilitates students to think; become critical thinkers; learn to problem solve and engage in lifelong learning. - To promote the effective use of technology throughout the curriculum among faculty and students. - To promote a positive value system that will foster ethical behavior throughout a student's life and career as a dental hygienist. - To promote and provide oral health care to everyone including populations designated as underserved. - To promote Dental Hygiene as a profession through service learning and civic engagement.
+- To develop well-prepared dental hygiene professionals who deliver quality care regardless of cultural diversity. - To provide an environment which facilitates students to think; become critical thinkers; learn to problem solve and engage in lifelong learning. - To promote the effective use of technology throughout the curriculum among faculty and students.

+- To promote a positive value system that will foster ethical behavior throughout a student's life and career as a dental hygienist. - career as a dental hygienist. .

+5. To promote and provide oral health care to everyone including populations designated as underserved. - To promote Dental Hygiene as a profession through service learning and civic engagement.